By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 539|Page: 1|3 min read

 Firms in the life insurance industry are under a contractual obligation with consumers to pay out a lump sum of money or an annuity according to the terms of the product sold.
-In Australia, the four main life insurance products are death cover, Total and Permanent Disability, income protection and trauma cover.
-There are three primary avenues from which Australians can buy these insurance products; directly from the insurer, with an advisor or through their superannuation.
-In 2018, the total revenue in this industry was $35.7bn, which is 1.4 percent of Australia’s GDP.
-Recently, this industry has undergone unprecedented scrutiny during the Royal Commission resulting in expected volatility in future profits.
-There are numerous factors that are currently affecting profitability in this industry and this case study will examine internal rivalry and market structure, government policies, price discimination and technological changes.
+In Australia, the four main life insurance products are death cover, Total and Permanent Disability, income protection, and trauma cover.
+There are three primary avenues from which Australians can buy these insurance products: directly from the insurer, with an advisor, or through their superannuation.
+In 2018, the total revenue in this industry was $35.7 billion, which is 1.4 percent of Australia’s GDP (IBISWorld, 2019).
+Recently, this industry has undergone unprecedented scrutiny during the Royal Commission, resulting in expected volatility in future profits.
+Numerous factors are currently affecting profitability in this industry, and this case study will examine internal rivalry and market structure, government policies, price discrimination, and technological changes.

 Browse our vast selection of original essay samples, each expertly formatted and styled